allankim4/Waste_Classification/README.md

 I created two models, 2-layer and 3-layer CNN.
 The 2-layer CNN was very acceptable but still a bit confused so I decided to create a deeper one.
 The result for 3-layer was acceptable as well and a bit better than the 2-layer in some aspects but not totally.

+The models are also being improved as of current (24-Sept-19).
+Dropout is being added.
+Future improvement would be executing Gridsearch for different optimizer and activation functions.

 ### Transfer Learning

 Transfer Learning was utilized to use pretrained models from Keras.Application.